 Do you want more transparency in the day-to-day operation of your optometric practice?

-While the daily standup has helped software development teams stay focused on individual tasks, increase productivity and improve team collaboration, it is now a methodology that is adopted by many businesses and departments.
+While the daily standup has helped software development teams stay focused on individual tasks, increase productivity and improve team collaboration, it is also a methodology adopted by many other industries and departments.
 In this post, we’ll explain how your optometric practice can conduct a standup meeting to increase operational productivity and transparency.

 When first organizing your stand up meeting, you want to identify your practice’s most important goal.
 Whether you’re trying to improve patient growth or achieve greater profits from claim reimbursements, you need to identify the goal and ensure that the stand-up meetings focus only on the progression towards meeting that goal.